jubel-han/shadowsocks-provider/readme.md

-# AWS Shadowsocks
+# Shadowsocks Provider

-Providing the containerized Shadowsocks with KCPTun enabled through the Terraform and Ansible automatically in seconds.
+Providing the containerized Shadowsocks with KCPTun enabled on AWS by the Terraform and Ansible in seconds.

 ## prerequisite